koolhand/IAC-lab-Azure-Ansible/README.md

 labs that could deploy other infrastructure (AWS, GCP, libvirt, or VMware).
 The options available are different in work and home life.
 * So I'm using something cross-platform for now, to give me that option later.

-## Why this repo

-The main idea is just to set up an Active Directory lab, on (insert infrastructure here).

-I want to learn some IaC anyway - and it should help me recreate a lab from scratch at the push of a button.

-The Microsoft documentation for using Ansible with Azure tends to have steps that fail in a bunch of places, because it's pointing at older Azure modules, modules that conflict with azure-cli, inconsistent use of variables vs hardcoded.
-So I'll try to iron some of that out, and record how I got there.

 ## Things to try